LuceCarter/MigratedMoviesEFCore/README.md

 ## Running the application

-You can run this application yourself by setting up a PostgreSQL database and loading the [sample data](https://mdb.link/rm-postgres-demo-data).
+You can run this application yourself by setting up a MongoDB cluster and using [mongorestore](https://mdb.link/mongorestore-tool) to load the [sample data](https://mdb.link/rm-demo-mongodb-data).

-There is also a branch ```with-mongodb``` if you would like to run the MongoDB version.
+There is also a branch ```with-postgresql``` if you would like to run the PostgreSQL version.

 Once you have a database available with the data loaded, you build and run from the .NET CLI in terminal: